Call Now 24/7 Free Consultation

 Flint Truck Accident Lawyer

-If you were hurt by a commercial truck on I-69, I-475, or any road in Flint, the carrier has already mobilized insurers, lawyers, and investigators — to protect themselves, not you.
-The Michigan Legal Center has fought trucking cases across Michigan for decades.
-We show you what we have delivered, then we get to work on your case.
+If you were hurt by a commercial truck on I-69, I-475, or any road in Flint, the trucking company has already dispatched its insurance team, its lawyers, and its investigators.
+They are working to protect themselves.
+You deserve someone working just as hard to protect you.
+The Michigan Legal Center has fought for truck accident victims across Michigan for decades.
+We have taken on the largest carriers in the country and won.
+We do not make promises we cannot keep.
+We show you what we have delivered, and then we get to work on your case.

 $300M+ Recovered for Michigan Accident Victims